PowerPoint Presentation Accessibility Checklist & Guidance

 - Do Not Rely on Color Convey Meaning

 - Is all information conveyed without relying on color?

 - Is there enough contrast between the background and foreground?

 - Include Alternative Text for Images & Objects

-- If the picture, clipart, chart, graph, shape or SmartArt graphic conveys information, is alternative text provided AND the object placed in line with text?
+- If the picture, clipart, chart, graph, shape or SmartArt graphic conveys information, is alternative text provided?

 - If the picture, clipart or shape is added for visual emphasis or decoration, is “decorative” entered as the alternative text?
 (Note: Decorative images do not have to be placed inline.)

 - Are multiple associated images on the same page (e.g., boxes in an organizational chart) grouped as one object with one alternative text?

 - Is there only one row of headers set?